STARTING A CANDLE MAKING BUSINESS

 This will give you enough information to start making candles and turn it into a candle making business.
 We still suggest checking out the blogs above as there is valuable information that you might not already know.

-Then be sure to go to LAB & CO for your candle making supplies so you know you are getting top quality ingredients!
+Then be sure to go to our website for your candle making supplies so you know you are getting top quality ingredients!

 Once you are confident that your candles are checking the boxes: